Khirbet Ghazaleh: History

 1200 inhabitants.
 Three large water reservoirs with old sarcophagi as troughs and many old buildings can be found, but no inscriptions.
 The madaf (guesthouse) is spacious and well built and surrounded by a paved courtyard."

-2011 Syrian uprising
+Civil war

-Khirbet Ghazaleh's residents have participated in protests against the Syrian government and have hosted opposition Free Syrian Army (FSA) during the 2011-2012 Syrian uprising.
+Khirbet Ghazaleh's residents have participated in protests against the Syrian government and have hosted opposition Free Syrian Army (FSA) during the Syrian uprising.
 On 14 November 2011, following an FSA attack on a security police bus traveling on a nearby intersection, the Syrian Army launched an armor-backed assault against the town, resulting in the deaths of 20 FSA members, local opposition fighters and civilians.
 According to an opposition activist in Khirbet Ghazaleh, the FSA clashed with the Syrian Army troops while Bedouins from surrounding villages arrived to aid the town's residents.

 On 18 March 2012 opposition armed groups destroyed an overpass on the main highway with the stated purpose of blocking the arrival of army tanks to the area.
 The state-owned Syrian Arab News Agency (SANA) confirmed the bombing of the bridge and estimated the costs of damage to be over $5 million.